 Head coach Jeff Waggoner enters his eighth season at the helm of the Marshall baseball program.
 In seven seasons, he has compiled a 157-225-1 record along with a birth to the Conference USA Championship in 2008.
 His 157 victories are the third most in program history.

-After the 2012 season, Waggoner saw two Thundering Herd pitchers selected in the Major League Baseball Amatuer Draft.
-A total of ten players were selected over the last two seasons, while 24 have received an opportunity to play professional baseball under his tutelage.
-Joe Church (17th round to San Diego Chargers) and Mike Mason (24th round to the Colorado Rockies), the 2012 draftees, became the 12th and 13th members of the Herd to be selected after serving on one of Waggoner's teams.
+After the 2013 season, Waggoner saw two Thundering Herd players selected in the Major League Baseball Draft.
+A total of 12 players were selected over the last three seasons, while 26 of his student-athletes have received an opportunity to play professional baseball under his tutelage.
+Aaron Blair (first supplemental round - 36th overall - to the Arizona Diamondbacks) and Isaac Ballou (15th round to the Washington Nationals), the 2013 draftees, became the 14th and 15th members of the Herd to be selected after serving on one of Waggoner's teams.

 The 2011 season featured eight players who would go on to be drafted by MLB teams and two players who were signed as free agents.
 Greg Willams (Texas Rangers), Mike Mason (Texas Rangers), Joe Church (Los Angeles Angels), Isaac Ballou (Pittsburgh Pirates), Kenny Socorro (Chicago Cubs), Arik Sikula (Toronto Blue Jays), Shane Farell (Toronto Blue Jays), Rhett Stafford (Oakland Athletics) were each drafted in the 2011 MLB, marking the most drafted players in a season in Marshall baseball history.
 Victor Gomez (Atlanta Braves) and Ian Kadish (Toronto Blue Jays) were also picked up by big league teams as free agents.